 Permit requirements vary by municipality and can be the longest phase of the entire project.

 Most permanent outdoor padel court installations require a building permit covering the foundation and a structural permit for the court system.
 Some jurisdictions also require stamped engineering drawings, wind load calculations, and environmental review.
-Coastal counties in Florida operate under the Florida Building Code with strict wind load requirements.
-California coastal projects face additional permitting layers.
+Coastal counties in Florida operate, for example, with strict wind load requirements.

 Start permitting as early as possible.
 The permit application can often be submitted in parallel with manufacturer lead time, meaning permitting and manufacturing happen simultaneously rather than sequentially.
 That alone can save 6 to 10 weeks on a project timeline.